TempestasLudi/TI1216-TwoBrains/doc/index.md

 {"receiver":"Inhoud","sender":"Verzender","message":"Ontvanger"}
 ```

+To send a chatmessage a client does a PUT request on /chat.
+The server will then expect a JSON representation of a chatmessage in the body of the message.

 ## Requesting matches

-To request a match which is being made on the server, a client does a GET request on /match.
-The server then responds with a JSON representation of matches.

 > A http request requesting new matches may look like